 • Molly's Tubs Hot Springs is a secluded oasis on the bank of the South Fork Salmon River

 Molly's Tubs Hot Springs is a secluded site located within the Boise National Forest, along the bank of the South Fork Salmon River.
 The springs are situated 28 miles northeast of Cascade, within the Warm Lake recreation area.
-Warm Lake is a serene alpine lake known for its clear waters and stunning surrounding scenery.
+Warm Lake is a serene alpine lake known for its clear water and beautiful mountain scenery.

-Molly's Tubs are rarely visited due to their lesser-known status and remote location, far from the main road.
-Typically, GPS navigation doesn't provide accurate directions, so be sure to follow the instructions provided below.
+Molly's Tubs are rarely visited due to their remote location and lesser-known status, far from the main road.
+GPS navigation is often unreliable in this area, so it is best to follow written directions.

 The path to the springs is a short but steep 200-foot hike down from a pullout along Forest Road 474.